AdobeDocs/graphql-mesh-gateway/src/pages/mesh/advanced/logging.md

 ## Log forwarding

-Log forwarding allows you to forward logs from API Mesh to a third-party service.
+Log forwarding allows you to forward logs from API Mesh to a user-owned third-party service.

+Using a third-party service allows you to control throttling, log size limits, and log retention policies.

 ### Set up log forwarding